 - SURF Award Ceremony & Wrap Up Event

 Student Presentations And/Or Poster Sessions

-The REU students make presentations on their work.
-At the end of the program, we have an afternoon mini-symposium at which time each student gives a short (15 minute) oral presentation and or presents a poster. to which all students, all Anvil and RCAC staff, and key people from across and outside of the University are invited.
-These talks will describe what has been accomplished, and plans or suggestions for the future.
+The REU students will make presentations on their work.
+At the end of the program, we have a symposium at which time each student gives a presentation with a poster or recorded slide deck to which other students, Anvil staff, RCAC staff, and key people from across and outside of the University are invited.
+These talks will describe the project the REU undertook, outcomes, and plans or suggestions for the future.

-In recent years many students from Purdue have given presentations at research conferences (e.g. Super Computing (SC) or PEARC).
+In recent years many students from Purdue have given presentations at HPC and/or research conferences (e.g. Super Computing (SC) or PEARC).
 We encourage the REU students to present their work at these and other undergraduate conferences, and provide funding to support this.
 Additionally, many of our students publish papers in collaboration with their mentors on the projects they have completed.